Jafarscript/textSnap-fullStack/README.md

 - Edit the text
 - Choose a language for OCR
 - Download the extracted text as a PDF
+- Download the extracted text as a WORD

 Built with **React**, **Tailwind CSS**, and **Django REST Framework**.